Oops and Daisies

 Some Self Care Ideas to Help Us Refill

-Girl’s night out help a ton — with all the adult conversation that comes with it — but I’m talking more about the things I’m able to do for myself on a — somewhat — regular basis.
-Adult coloring books, like Secret Garden, for me can be relaxing and help me clear my mind.
-Reading books, including self-help ones, seriously, even if it’s only a few pages at a time too have helped me focus on the positive and what I’m grateful for (like the book “You’re a Badass,” which I’m currently making my way through page by page).
+2. Reading.
+Cuddling up with a book, including self-help ones, seriously, even if it’s only a few pages at a time, help me focus on the positive and what I’m grateful for (like the book “You’re a Badass,” which I’m currently making my way through page by page).

-I also have my morning routine.
-I’m not sure how this is going to change once baby two arrives on the scene, but for now, that daily routine can really affect the rest of my day .
-A hot shower goes a long way to waking me up.
-Putting on my makeup is also a time to focus on myself, if only for a few minutes.
+3. Morning routine.
+Even with a toddler underfoot, there are few things that I make sure I do every morning.
+(To be honest, I’m not sure how this is going to change once baby two arrives on the scene, but for now, that daily routine can really affect the rest of my day).
+That includes a hot shower, which goes a long way to waking me up.
+Then, putting on makeup is also a time to focus on myself, if only for a few minutes.
 And then there’s a few yoga stretches and breaths.
-Each one of those ideas helps me bring me back to myself.

 It still feels kind of strange to say/write “bring me back to myself,” if I’m being honest.
 I thought I knew myself pretty well before becoming a mom, but I don’t think I did nearly as much as I do now.
 But that seems like a topic for another day…rather, the point of this post and ‘filling your cup’ talk?
 Take care of yourselves too, mama.
 Your future self (and even your family) will thank you for it.